G-Core/product-documentation/documentation/cloud/virtual-instances/volumes/create-and-configure-volumes.md

 Detach the volume from your instance and revert to the latest snapshot.

 **Note:**  After resizing a volume, reversion is unavailable because the latest snapshot is taken for the old size.
-You can only create a new volume from it.
+You can only create a new volume.
 For the new size, create a new snapshot.